AdobeDocs/experience-manager-64.en/help/forms/using/searching-forms-or-assets.md

 A basic search is the default search, run without specifying any filters.
 A full text search on metadata properties is conducted by AEM Forms.

 To run a basic search, enter the search query in the text field and hit return.
-You can also enter the wildcard character (&#42;) to match any number of characters.
+You can also enter the wildcard character (&ast;) to match any number of characters.

 Adobe Experience Manager searches for the entered text in metadata properties and returns the corresponding results.
 If you type more than one word, the search operation matches the complete text for searching.